 Were there things that you wanted to say "fuck off" to?

 They really ease you into it.
 The first six months is basically just standing still.
 There is one class we had where would literally just stand with our arms by our side and swing them back and forward and we'd do that twice a week for 45 minutes.
 The idea behind that is it sorted of grounded you.
 When I describe it to people who aren't actors they're like: "What the fuck is that?"

 Is that to make you feel confident on stage?

-Yes.
-But also the whole course, while equipping you with technical abilities, is designed to make you fail every day, and embarrass you into losing your inhibitions.
+Yes but also, the whole course, while equipping you with technical abilities, is designed to make you fail every day, and embarrass you into losing your inhibitions.
 So you'll be an animal for two hours, or be either earth, wind, or fire for 90 minutes, with all your peers in the room.

 Every day you have to get up in front of your peers and do something new: either an improvisation or a clowning thing or a Shakespeare speech.
-But the teachers would constantly push you and not give you enough prep time so that you fail or embarrass yourself or do shit work in front of everyone.
-Eventually, you're able to say, "Fuck it, I can move on from that," as opposed to the crippling pain of feeling like a failure in front of your peers and teachers.
+But they'd constantly push you and not give you enough prep time so that you fail or embarrass yourself or do shit work in front of everyone.
+Eventually you're able to say, "Fuck it, I can move on from that," as opposed to the crippling pain of feeling like a failure in front of your peers and teachers.
 They probably wouldn't explicitly say that's what they're teaching you, but that's certainly what a lot of people took it to be.

 One girl smashed her nose, another girl broke her rib.
 They don't do that lesson any more.